DSC_0218-006.JPG

 The 3 Trolls who wanted to separate the Westfjords Region from the Mainland of Iceland - Icelandic Folklore - Vestfjarðatröllin

-Icelandic folklore contains a lot of elf- and troll stories and I have shown you many such locations in my travel-blog.
-A well-known Icelandic troll story tells us about the 3 trolls who wanted to sever the Westfjords Region from the mainland of Iceland and keep the Westfjords Region as a troll country.
-While staying at Kirkjuból at Strandir for 3 days I visited 2 of the trolls.
-I had already visited the 3rd troll on several occasions, but that troll is to be found across Steingrímsfjörður bay and gives the name to Drangsnes.
-Top photo: Vestfjarðatröllin - the Westfjord Trolls The 2 tr
+Icelandic folklore features many elf and troll stories, and I have shown you many such locations in my travel blog.
+A well-known Icelandic troll story tells of the 3 trolls who wanted to sever the Westfjords Region from the mainland of Iceland and keep it as a troll country.
+While staying in Kirkjuból in Strandir for three days, I visited two of the trolls.
+I had already visited the 3rd troll several times, but that troll is found across Steingrímsfjörður bay and gives the name to Drangsnes.
+Top photo: Vestfjarðatröllin - the Westfjord Trolls The 2 trolls in the distance in Kollafjör

 11012131436